temporalio/documentation/docs-src/cloud/temporal-cloud-limits-sheet.md

 - Certificates: 32 KB payload or 16 certificates, whichever is smaller
 - Concurrent Task pollers: 2,000 (configurable; maximum of 100,000)

-### What is the Concurrent limit?
+### What are the concurrecy limits?

-If the concurrent pending count of certain Commands exceeds 2,000, they will fail.
-These commands include:
+If a Workflow Execution has 2,000 incomplete Activities, Signals, Child Workflows, or external Workflow Cancelation requests, additional Commands of that type will fail to be applied to that Workflow Execution:

 - `ScheduleActivityTask`
 - `SignalExternalWorkflowExecution`
+- `StartChildWorkflowExecution`
 - `RequestCancelExternalWorkflowExecution`
-- `StartChildWorkflowExecution`

-This default limit is configurable by creating a [support ticket](/cloud/support#support-ticket).
+These default limits are configurable by creating a [support ticket](/cloud/support#support-ticket).

+[Batch jobs](/cli/batch) are limited to one job running at a time per Namespace.

 ### What is the limit on the number of Signals received per Workflow Execution?

-The number of Signals received per Workflow Execution to 10,000.
+10,000

 ### What are the default limits for users and Namespaces at the account level?